gmh14/data_efficient_grammar/README.md

 bash retro_star_listener.sh
 ```

-After finishing the training, to kill all the generated processes related to ``Retro*'', run
+After finishing the training, to kill all the generated processes related to ``Retro*``, run
 ```bash
 killall retron_star_listener
 ```